BrandBastion Blog

 Combining it with a qualitative metric like audience sentiment gives you a real overview of your ad campaign performance.
 Imagine if you are missing out on conversions because the ad's effectiveness is hampered by negative sentiment.
 What can you do?
 Listen and analyze.

 It’s essential for a business to know how consumers feel about their brand.
 Word of mouth can destroy a business just as well as it can skyrocket its growth.
 Getting thousands of comments across social campaigns is great, but it spells trouble if all these comments are complaints.
 If this happens in your ad comments, you end up paying to show people negative comments about your business.
+One way to mitigate this is to respond to public comments, we have an article on the topic here.

 Analyzing people’s opinions on your ads can give you valuable insights into their perception of your products and services, as well as your targeted message.
 It can also give you an indication of the direction that your next campaigns and even business decisions should follow.
 Essentially, sentiment analysis is a direct reflection of the effectiveness of your advertising.